Azure/azure-rest-api-specs/specification/iotoperations/resource-manager/readme.md

     reason: User defined properties that are not subject to any validations.
   - suppress: BodyTopLevelProperties
     reason: Temporary suppression due to failing pipeline.
+  - suppress: PatchBodyParametersSchema
+    reason: Type is required because it is a part of managed identity.
 ```

 ### Basic Information